Supportive therapies

 The first symptom is often a tingling or burning feeling in the affected area.
 This is followed by pain and a red rash.
 This develops 2 to 3 days later.

-Contact your GP or the hospital immediately if you:
+Contact your GP or the hospital straight away if you:

 Vaccine against shingles

-People over 70 are routinely offered a vaccine against shingles.
-But if you have CLL, this vaccine is not suitable for you because it is a live vaccine (see below).
-Your haematologist can give you more information about this.
+People aged over 70 are routinely offered a vaccine against shingles.
+But it is not suitable for people with CLL, because it is a live vaccine.
+See below for more information about live vaccines.
+Your haematologist can give you more information about vaccines that are suitable for you.

 Low levels of antibodies and chronic lymphocytic leukaemia (CLL)